odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 {% endhighlight %}

 ## Task -- Improve contact form
-Take the [contact form](/en/apv/walkthrough/dynamic-page/control/#task) from previous chapter and:
+Take the [contact form](/en/apv/walkthrough/dynamic-page/control/#task) from the previous chapter and:

 - define the `$currentUser` variable as an associative array with keys `firstName`, `lastName`, `email`, `yearOfBirth`
 - if the user is not logged in, the array will have all the elements empty
-- modify the form to always include the elements `email`, `firstName`, `lastName`, `yearOfBirth`
+- modify the form so that it always contains the elements `email`, `firstName`, `lastName`, `yearOfBirth`
-- if the user is logged in, fill all the form controls his values
+- if the user is logged in, fill in all the form controls with his values
-- define an array of birth years as a variable and us it when generating the `yearOfBirth` select field
+- define an array of birth years as a variable and use it when generating the `yearOfBirth` select field
 - don't forget to [preselect](/en/apv/walkthrough/html-forms/#select) the `yearOfBirth` of the logged user (if any)

-This is how the form should look like for user John Doe:
+This is how the form should look like as viewed by user John Doe:

 ![Screenshot -- Form for logged user](/en/apv/walkthrough/dynamic-page/form-5a.png)

-This is how the form should look like for unknown user:
+This is how the form should look like for an unknown user:

 ![Screenshot -- Form for logged user](/en/apv/walkthrough/dynamic-page/form-5b.png)